apiverve/countydata-API/README.md

 County Data Lookup API
 ============

 County Data is a simple tool for getting data about US counties.
-It returns information such as population, area, and more based on the county name provided.
+It returns information such as average income, area, and more based on the county name provided.

 ![Build Status](https://img.shields.io/badge/build-passing-green)
 ![Code Climate](https://img.shields.io/badge/maintainability-B-purple)